natecrow/stained-glass-vscode-theme/README.md

 # Stained Glass Theme for VS Code

-I designed this theme using LCH color values to get more perceptually uniform hues and contrast.
+A theme designed with LCH color values to get more perceptually uniform hues and contrast.

-- CIE standard observer = 2
-- CIE standard illuminant = D50

 ## Palette

 - Italics are used for comments, library/support entities, storage types, attributes, and markup italic.
 - Bold is used for method/function declarations and markup bold.
+- For LCH values:
+    - CIE standard observer = 2
+    - CIE standard illuminant = D50

 ### Background